“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 And it’s because she made acting look easy.

 Whether magically making the ridiculous plot of a second-rate musical believable—which Doris succeeded in doing time and again, working with a fantastic romantic comedy script like Pillow Talk (1959), or starring in a straight dramatic film like Love Me Or Leave Me (1955), Doris made every role seem natural.
-She’s so good in fact, that we don’t appreciate it.
+She’s so good, we don’t appreciate it.

-Perhaps another reason why Doris Day remains an underrated actress is that without fail, Doris looked beautiful in all of her film roles and television episodes.
+Another reason why Doris Day remains an underrated actress is that she looked beautiful in every film and television episode she made.
 Donning a fake nose, gaining 5o pounds, wearing wigs and wrinkle-enhancing make-up for a film is impressive.
 But it’s equally impressive that Doris didn’t need all these props to get into character.

 Co-stars on Doris Day

-Her co-stars certainly appreciated Doris’ skill as an actress, and perhaps there’s no better benchmark for an actor’s skill than the admiration of his or her peers.
-So here’s what two of Hollywood’s top leading men had to say about working with Doris Day.
+Her co-stars appreciated Doris’ skill as an actress, and perhaps there’s no better benchmark for an actor’s skill than the admiration of his or her peers.
+Here’s what two of Hollywood’s top leading men had to say about working with Doris Day.

 “I think she is potentially one of the greatest actresses I’ll ever work with, because in every scene she is so open, simple and honest that I found myself in the position of having to play up to her.
 Which in the parlance of actors means she’s so good that I automatically reacted to her.
 Doris gets a line on a scene and that’s it—boom—she comes on so forcefully that she transports fellow actors right into the scene with her.”